How to negotiate a pay rise

 It’s that time of year.
-You’ve just about made it through the fiscally tough month of January and now you’ve made a resolution that you’ll never have to penny-pinch ever again.
-But that means plucking up significant courage, marching into your boss’ office and having one of the most nerve-wracking conversations in business.
+The frenzied summer spending is over and Christmas is in sight – and, in January, you made a resolution that you’ll never have to penny-pinch again.
+But that means plucking up significant courage, marching into your boss’s office and having one of the most nerve-wracking conversations in the workplace.

 Know your role inside out

-A surprising amount of us aren’t even 100 per cent sure what our job actually is.
-Sure, we clock in and clock out, and fill the hours with mindless drudgery, but if you can name every single responsibility your specific position demands, we’ll eat our employment contracts.
+A surprising number of us aren’t even 100 per cent sure what our job actually requires.
+Sure, we clock in and clock out, and sometimes fill the hours with mindless drudgery, but if you can name every single responsibility your specific position demands, we’ll eat our employment contracts.

 Know your worth – and don’t be too humble

 There are plenty of salary calculators out there.
 And, with a quick search, you can explore all the factors that may contribute to the amount you’re paid.
 It’s not all about the position, after all.
-Everything from experience to location can impact on your pay packet.
-For example, a marketing director in London will bring home around £84,200 — but, if he was working in San Francisco, he would be looking at $130,000.
+Everything from experience to location can impact your pay packet.
+For example, a marketing director in London may bring home around £84,000 – but, if he were working in San Francisco, he would be looking at $130,000.

-So these online calculators can help better work out just how much money you should be on, and will give you extra ammunition in the conversation with your superiors about how much you deserve.
+So, these online calculators can help you work out just how much money you should be on, and will give you extra ammunition in the conversation.

 Set goals for yourself